ruppinlab/DECODEM/README.md

 # DECODEM / DECODEMi: Systematic assessment of the roles of diverse cell types in tumor microenvironment in clinical response from bulk transcriptome

 <i>
-**The relevant manuscript is currently under review:
+**The relevant manuscript is currently under review.
+See the preprint for v1 [here](https://www.biorxiv.org/content/10.1101/2024.06.14.598770v1.full):

-S. R. Dhruba, S. Sahni, B. Wang, D. Wu, Y. Schmidt, E. Shulman, S. Sinha, S. Sammut, C. Caldas, K. Wang, E. Ruppin. <b>"Predicting breast cancer patient response to neoadjuvant chemotherapy from the deconvolved tumor microenvironment transcriptome"</b>, 2023.
+S. R. Dhruba, S. Sahni, B. Wang, D. Wu, P. S. Rajagopal, Y. Schmidt, E. Shulman, S. Sinha, S. Sammut, C. Caldas, K. Wang, E. Ruppin. <b>"Predicting breast cancer patient response to neoadjuvant chemotherapy from the deconvolved tumor microenvironment transcriptome"</b>, 2024.
 </i>

 We developed a novel computational framework called **DECODEM** (<ins>DE</ins>coupling <ins>C</ins>ell-type-specific <ins>O</ins>utcomes using <ins>DE</ins>convolution and <ins>M</ins>achine learning) that can systematically assess the roles of the diverse cell types in the tumor microenvironment (TME) in a given phenotype from bulk transcriptomics.
 In this work, we investigate the association of the cell types in breast cancer TME (BC-TME) to patient response to neoadjuvant chemotherapy (responder vs. non-responder).
 The framework is divided into two steps: